Vinpanda logovinpanda

 Frequently asked questions

-A car background check is a vehicle history report that shows a used car's documented history: title status, salvage or flood brands, reported accidents, odometer readings over time, ownership transfers, outstanding liens, and safety recalls.
+A vehicle background check is a VIN-based history report that shows a used car's documented record: title status, salvage or flood brands, reported accidents, odometer readings over time, ownership transfers, outstanding liens, and safety recalls.
 The primary data source for US vehicles is NMVTIS, the federal title database.

-How do I run a background check on a car?
+How do I run a vehicle background check?

-How much does a car background check cost?
+How much does a vehicle background check cost?

-A full vehicle history report from an NMVTIS-certified provider costs $14.99 at Vinpanda.
-There is no subscription or account required.
+A full vehicle history report from a data provider that sources from NMVTIS costs $14.99 at Vinpanda.
+The free VIN check before that step does not cost anything.
+There is no subscription or account required for either.

 What if the background check shows nothing?